 Football – $4,500,000

-Prior to the 2017-18 season, Dan Mullen has spent the entirety of his head-coaching career in football at Mississippi State University, where he held the position since 2009.
-In November 2017, Mullen resigned from Mississippi State University and signed a deal to become head coach at the University of Florida, replacing Jim McElwain.
+Prior to the 2017–18 season, Dan Mullen has spent the entirety of his head-coaching career in football for the Mississippi State University Bulldogs, holding the position since 2009.
+In November 2017, Mullen resigned from Mississippi State University and signed a deal to become head coach for the University of Florida Gators, replacing Jim McElwain.

 Mullen began his career as an assistant coach at Wagner College in 1994, and held positions at Columbia University, Syracuse University, the University of Notre Dame, Bowling Green State University, the University of Utah, and the University of Florida before arriving at Mississippi State as head coach.